 Financial Keys Quarterly Update

-Below is a summary of market movements this quarter and major changes to some of the key asset classes:
+Below is a summary and highlights from the movements this quarter and major changes to some of the key asset classes:

 Property & Infrastructure